koirpraw/graphql_notes_starter/README.md

 1. Note: A type that represents a note with fields id, title, and content.
 2. Query: A type that represents the queries that can be made to fetch data.
 3. Mutation: A type that represents the mutations that can be made to write data.
-4. Schema: A type that represents the schema that includes the queries and mutations.